WHO WE ARE

 Fuller details of all of our services can be found under the ACTIVITIES menu.

-IF YOU NEED HELP WITH TRANSPORT PLEASE LET US KNOW AND WE WILL ARRANGE IT – Just ring one of the numbers in the CONTACT menu.
+IF YOU NEED HELP WITH TRANSPORT PLEASE LET US KNOW AND WE WILL ASSIST IN ARRANGING IT – Just ring one of the numbers in the CONTACT menu.

 In 2014 Wymondham Dementia Support Group worked closely with AgeUK Norfolk and the Town Council to enable Wymondham to become the first ‘Dementia Friendly’ community in Norfolk.
 We continue to work actively with other communities to help them develop facilities for those with dementia and also become ‘Dementia Friendly’.